-House settlement is when a home starts moving downward and sinking.
-This is an issue that happens with most homes and is one of the biggest threats to any structure.
-Here are the top reasons for settling foundations:
+Home settlement is when a home starts moving downward and sinking into the soil unevenly.
+This is called differential settlement, and it’s one of the biggest threats to any structure.
+Here are the top reasons for home settlement:

 Soil that is poorly compacted

 When a foundation is built for a home, a builder will sometimes bring in loose soil to fill any depressed or hollow areas.
-It is the builder’s job to compact the soil properly before foundation is built.
-This may not always happen, and due to the weight of your home, the soil will compress and cause settlement issues.
+The builder’s job is to compact the soil adequately before the foundation is built.
+If this doesn’t happen, your home – because it’s very heavy – will cause the soil to compress, almost always unevenly, leading to foundation trouble.

-Moist soil around your home is a good thing, but soil that is too wet can cause issues.
+Moist soil around your home is a good thing, but soil that’s too wet can cause issues.
+Heavy rain or floods, plumbing issues, or poor drainage can cause this.
 If the soil becomes too soft, your home will sink into it.
-Heavy rain or floods, plumbing issues, or poor drainage can cause this.

 Nebraska is known to go through droughts.
-If the soil around your home is dry for a long period of time, it can shrink away from your foundation.
-Soil provides support for your foundation, and without it the home will start to settle.
+If the soil around your home is dry for an extended period, it can shrink away from your foundation.
+Soil provides support for your foundation, and without it, you could experience home settlement.
 Tree roots can also cause issues for your home.
 Tree roots under your foundation can cause dry soil since they require a lot of water.

-There are some settlement warning signs you should be aware of.
-Cracks forming in the walls and doors that won’t open or close properly are the biggest interior signs of home settlement.
-These may seem minor, they are warning signs of bigger issues.
+Wall cracks, doors, and windows that won’t open or close properly are the main interior signs of home settlement.
+While these may seem minor, they are warning signs you may have a bigger problem.

-When a foundation is settling, it may require both foundation repair and basement waterproofing services, depending on what the cause of the settlement is.
-If you’re questioning whether your home is having settlement issues, give Epp a call and we’ll provide a free, no obligation estimate.
+When a foundation is settling, it may require both foundation repair and basement waterproofing services, depending on the cause of the settlement.
+If you’re questioning whether your home is having settlement issues, give Epp Foundation Repair a call, and we’ll provide a free, no-obligation estimate.